T1taniumF0rge-Industries-Inc/Software/devs.md

 Use this section to tell developers about important information about this repository.

+## Git Pull Errors:

+> [!IMPORTANT]
+>
+> Before you leave your computer for any reason, make sure to push the last files that you have committed, otherwise you may encounter problems when pulling or pushing new files.
+>
+>
 ## Git LFS file size limitations:

 > [!WARNING]